Philosophy: Themes in the Philosophy of Art

 - The booking process involves entering payment details after your course choice and applicant details are collected via an in-built questionnnaire

 |What is sent||When is it sent||What does it contain|

 |1.
 Payment confirmation||Is sent instantaneously following submission of your online application||

 |2.
 Enrolment confirmation||Is sent within 10 working days.
 Please treat your payment confirmation as confirmation that your applicant details and payment have been received||

 |3.
 Programme information||Is usually sent on Friday late afternoon the week before term starts||

 |If you need further help with the above information please ring 020 7594 8756

-Questions regarding the content and teaching of the above course should be addressed to the tutor, Dr Matthew Rowe, at email@example.com
+- Questions regarding the content and teaching of this course should be sent to the tutor, Dr Matthew Rowe, email@example.com

 - Questions about your enrolment and payment should be sent to the Programme Administrator, firstname.lastname@example.org